microsoft/terminal/doc/terminal-v2-roadmap.md

 ## Overview

-This document outlines the roadmap towards delivering Windows Terminal 2.0 by spring 2021.
+This document outlines the roadmap towards delivering Windows Terminal 2.0 by Spring 2021.

 ## Milestones